david16baena/david16baena/README.md

 - 🇨🇴 Colombian.
 Formal training in economics and finance.

-- 👴 I’m currently working on [Protección](https://www.proteccion.com/)
+- 👴 I’m currently working at [Protección S.A.](https://www.proteccion.com/)

 - 🤓 Currently I'm trying to grasp anything about **topological data analysis.**